 Crack the egg shells and drop them back into the cold water for a short time.
 This allows water to get under the shell of the egg for easy peeling.
 We sometimes run the tap and peel them under the running water, this makes peeling even easier.

 Peel the eggs and pour away the water.
 Then rinse the eggs in a sieve to remove any little bits of remaining shell.
 If you can see the yolk of an egg, because of rough peeling, don’t pickle it, just eat it now!

 Jarring the Pickled Eggs

 Let the eggs dry well.
 Water is not a good ingredient in any sort of pickle.
 Open the jars and gently drop in the eggs.
 Don't touch them, you may add contamination, Use a spoon.

 Here's where we add some flavour, very hot scotch bonnet chilli peppers.
 Chop the peppers into small bits and add to the jar of eggs.
 Be careful when touching these peppers, if you get any on your fingers and then touch your nose, you may find that you will be crying in pain for the next 20 minutes.

 Pour in the vinegar, make sure you completely cover the eggs.

-Seal the lids, leave them in a cupboard, come back 6 weeks later.
+Seal the lids of the jars, leave them in a cupboard, don't move them.

 More pickled egg recipes